pfahlr/cloudflare-workers-MUD/README.md

 # CloudFlare Workers Based MUD

+Prototype data files can be found under `data/`, and an overview of the architecture, persistence options, and front-end considerations lives in `docs/architecture.md`.

 I'm starting from the workers chat example as it was in reading about this that I even got the idea.
 Here that example uses separate chat rooms, I'm thinking that is where we will define the map locations.
 I need to fully wrap my mind